Subscribe to join thousands of other ecommerce experts

-Step 4: Make sure you are in the driver’s seat
+Lesson 4: Make sure you are in the driver’s seat

 For example, product-level bidding is still the best way to optimise your Google Shopping bidding strategy, and would be impossible to effectively execute manually.
 But you need the ability to set guidelines regarding ROAS and maximum spending in order to align the outcomes generated by automation with your business goals.
 Check out our blog on how PPC bid automation is responding to the pandemic.

-Step 5: Think long-term
+Lesson 5: Think long-term

 It’s important to recognise that life may never go back to quite the way it once was.
 Changes to the economy and our society have been put into motion, and they will have a lasting impact.